openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

 ===========================

 The APB Peripheral Interconnect(Peripheral Bus Wrapper) functions as a central interface hub that enables communication between multiple peripheral devices and the Core Complex of CORE-V-MCU.
-This IP is essenitally an APB bus wrapper which works based on APB protocol and efficiently routes APB transactions from TCDM bus to various peripheral controllers based on address mapping, facilitating organized and structured communication within the CORE-V-MCU.
+This IP is essenitally an APB bus wrapper which works based on APB protocol and efficiently routes APB transactions from TCDM Interconnect to various peripheral controllers based on address mapping, facilitating organized and structured communication within the CORE-V-MCU.

 Features
 --------
-  - Multiple Peripheral Support: Interfaces with 11 distinct peripheral devices
+  - Multiple Peripheral Support: Interfaces with 11 distinct peripheral devices to provide memory-mapped access
   - Address-Based Routing: Routes transactions based on predefined address ranges
   - Request Timeout detection: Includes request timeout detection and peripheral-specific timeout reporting
   - Request Timeout error reporting: Provides peripheral-specific request timeout reporting via dedicated signals